llbit/chunky-docs/docs/getting_started.md

 -------------------

 Once you have selected some Chunks, go to the "3D Render" tab in the right hand pane of the main window and click the "New Scene" button.
+Alternatively, you can right-click in the 2D map then select "New 3D scene" option in the context menu.